All your coronavirus (COVID-19) questions answered here

 And then there’s the cost of recruitment too.
-According to research*, the average cost of recruiting a single employee is a huge £30,000.
+According to research the average cost-per-hire for UK businesses is £3000.
 With so much time and money going into building the best team possible, the last thing you want is employees leaving you.

 An employee’s decision to stay or leave can be influenced by a number of factors.
 Here are some cost-effective ways to control the ones you can influence from our HR Business Partner, Jenny Ware.

 Research conducted by us has shown that 70% of employees leave due to bad line managers – not bad businesses, which just goes to show how much of a difference your leadership team can have.